antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 ### Terminology by the underdeveloped

 Much of the terminology of Python comes from the partially developed skills and computer science knowledge of its inventor and developers.
-Also, must Python users are "not brought to term" programmers, hence stupid or inadequate terminology gets "free passes" from them.
+Also, most Python users are "not brought to term" programmers, hence stupid or inadequate terminology gets "free passes" from them.

 Also, see [GvR1] in which Guido van Rossum discussed his not understanding of functional programming.